-First, you want to improve airflow and lessen the likelihood of diseases wreaking havoc on your plants.
+First, you want to have better air circulation to help lessen the likelihood of diseases like tomato blight wreaking havoc on your plants.

-Second, you want your plants to yield bigger and plumper fruits.
+Second, you want your plants to yield plumper and bigger fruit.

 Third and finally, you want to encourage faster ripening to beat the fall frost.

-When properly pruned, indeterminate tomatoes will have foliage that receives adequate sunlight and is able to make and use food more efficiently.
-This results in boosted growth and fruit production.
+When properly pruned, indeterminate tomatoes will have less foliage that receives adequate sunlight and is able to make and use food more efficiently.
+This results in boosted growth and production of fruit.

 Pruning Tomatoes the Right Way

-The answer to “When should I trim my tomato plants?”, is when you start to see suckers.
+The answer to “When should I trim my tomato plants?”, is when you start to see tomato plant suckers.

-Suckers are new and tiny branches that sprout where a branch meets the stem of an indeterminate tomato.
+Suckers or small shoots are new and tiny branches that sprout where a branch meets the side stems of an indeterminate tomato.
 When left to grow, these can take energy from the rest of the plant which can result in fewer and smaller fruits.

-Also if a tomato plant doesn’t have enough airflow it can lead to diseases, so when you snip sucker branches this will help keep your plant healthy.
+Also if a tomato plant doesn’t have enough airflow it can lead to the spread of diseases, so when you snip sucker branches this will help keep your plant healthy.

-What you’re looking for is the small new growth that is BETWEEN where the branch and the stem come together.
+What you’re looking for is the small new growth that is BETWEEN where the branch and the main stem of the plant come together.
 That is what we call a sucker and is how you prune a tomato plant :).